wiji1/JupyterProjectTemplate/README.md

 - `scripts/`: Utility scripts

 ## Installation
-1. Clone the repository
+1. Clone or download this repository into a new Git repository
-2. Create a virtual environment
+2. Ensure Python 3.x is installed
 3. Install dependencies:
 ```bash
 pip install -r requirements.txt